 Sun glare: Glare from the sun can be sudden and completely blinding.
 During the evening hours, the sun often sits low in the sky, making it impossible to block with sun visors.
 Invest in good sunglasses to retain as much of your vision as possible, and drive carefully when the sun is low in the sky.

 Fatigue: You might be exhausted after a long day of work, making getting behind the wheel in slow-moving traffic even more likely to lull you into sleep.
 Experts list fatigue as one of the most common sources of fatal accidents.
 Stay alert on your drive home by getting a good night’s rest or carpooling with a friend.

 Distracted driving: Staying engaged with the road in front of you and avoiding the siren call of your Facebook feed or a new text message can be a challenge while sitting in gridlock traffic.
 Even while in heavy traffic, though, things can change on the road in an instant.
 Remain entertained but focused on the road by listening to podcasts or audiobooks while you drive.

-After an accident in New York, find out how you should move forward to get the money damages you’re owed by contacting the seasoned and dedicated Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, in Marlboro at 845-236-4411, or in Kingston at 845-331-4100.
+After an accident in New York, find out how you should move forward to get the money damages you’re owed by contacting a seasoned and dedicated Kingston auto accident attorney of Rusk Wadlin Heppner & Martuscello, LLP for a consultation, in Marlboro at 845-236-4411, or in Kingston at 845-331-4100.